 Location: y 13 bis, Av.
 Central, San José Province, San José, Costa Rica

-As a result, the Costa Rican Jade Museum is one of the most famous landmarks in Costa Rica.
-The Costa Rican Jade Museum is open Tuesday-Sunday 9 AM-5 PM.
+Consequently, the Costa Rican Jade Museum is one of the most famous landmarks in Costa Rica.
+The Costa Rican Jade Museum is open Tuesday-Sunday, 9 AM-5 PM.

 See Related: Best TravelTotes